ju-bezdek/langchain-decorators/README.md

 def do_what_user_asks_for(user_input:str, functions:List[Union[Callable,BaseTool]]):
     """
     ``` <prompt:system>
-    Your role is to be a helpfull asistant.
+    Your role is to be a helpful asistant.
     ```
     ``` <prompt:user>
     {user_input}